Battle of Zela (67 BC): Background

 Between 88 BC and 63 BC the Roman Republic fought three wars with Mithridates VI of Pontus.
-For the third of these so called Mithridatic Wars, the Romans sent Lucius Licinius Lucullus and Marcus Aurelius Cotta, the consuls of 74 BC, to fight the king of Pontus.
+For the third of these Mithridatic Wars, the Romans sent Lucius Licinius Lucullus and Marcus Aurelius Cotta, the consuls of 74 BC, to fight the king of Pontus.
 At the start of the war Cotta was defeated and became trapped in the city of Chalcedon.
 His colleague Lucullus came to his rescue and defeated Mithridates during the siege of Cyzicus.
-Lucullus then took the war into Pontus and eventually all the way up into Armenia where he defeated Mithridates' son-in-law and ally King Tigranes II of Armenia (see: the battle of Tigranocerta).
+Lucullus then took the war into Pontus and eventually all the way up into Armenia where he defeated Mithridates' son-in-law and ally King Tigranes II of Armenia (see: Battle of Tigranocerta and Battle of Artaxata).
 Unfortunately for Lucullus his army forced him to turn back and they marched into Pontus again.
-Lucullus then convinced the bulk of his army to join him in a campaign in Northern Mesopotamia which was far more hospitable.
+Lucullus then convinced the bulk of his army to join him in a campaign in northern Mesopotamia which was far more hospitable.
 The Romans thought they had finally defeated Mithridates and never expected him to launch an invasion into Pontus.

 Prelude

-In the spring of 67 BC most Roman troops had left Pontus for Mesopotamia, where Lucullus was laying siege to Nisibis, a treasure city of Tigranes, in Northern Mesopotamia.
-The two long serving Fimbrian legions, tired of campaigning, had refused to leave and fell easy prey to a vengeful Mithridates who suddenly returned from exile in Armenia.
+In the spring of 67 BC most Roman troops had left Pontus for northern Mesopotamia, where Lucullus was laying siege to Nisibis, a treasure city of Tigranes.
+The two long-serving Valerian legions, tired of campaigning, had refused to leave and fell easy prey to a vengeful Mithridates who suddenly returned from exile in Armenia.
 The Romans had not expected Mithridates to strike at them in Pontus and he caught several small Roman detachments unaware.
 Marcus Fabius Hadrianus, whom Lucullus had left in command of Pontus, resorted to arming slaves to fight alongside his legionnaires and auxiliaries to scrape together a sizeable defence force.
 Hadrianus tried to defeat Mithridates in battle, but the Pontic forces routed his forces.
 The Romans lost 500 men and Hadrianus had no choice but to retreat.
-Mithridates tried to take Hadrianus' camp but was wounded twice, once in the face with an arrow or dart and then hit on the knee by a stone, probably from a sling, he recovered in a few days.
+Mithridates tried to take Hadrianus' camp but was wounded twice, once in the face with an arrow or dart and then hit on the knee by a stone, probably fired by a sling.
+He recovered in a few days.
 Hadrianus sent out desperate messengers to his commander, Lucullus, in Mesopotamia, and to his fellow legate, Gaius Valerius Triarius, who was nearby bringing two legions to reinforce Lucullus.
 Triarius arrived first, reinforcing Hadrianus and assuming command of the combined army.
 Mithridates pulled his forces back towards Comana and awaited the Romans.